-When you add a new FAStT EXP100 to an EXP100 drive loop that has already been configured, you must verify the compatibility of ESM firmware versions in both the existing and new EXP100s.
-See "Determining firmware levels" on page 24 for more information on how to determine your current ESM card firmware version.
+When you add a new EXP100 to an EXP100 drive loop that has already been configured, you must verify the compatibility of ESM firmware versions in both the existing and new EXP100s.
+See "Determining firmware levels" on page 13 for more information on how to determine your current ESM card firmware version.

 In the event that new EXP100s have different ESM firmware versions than the existing EXP100s, you must make corrections to match the ESM firmware immediately.
-Use the options described in Table 10 on page 63 for your particular upgrade procedure.
+Use the options described in Table 13 on page 53 for your particular upgrade procedure.
 In certain cases, you must schedule down time for the upgrade because there can be no I/Os to the storage server at the time of the upgrade.

-Table 10.
+Table 13.
 ESM firmware upgrade procedures for new EXP100s

-firmware fir version of the existing EXP100s fir ve Firmware upgrade procedure for ESMs in the new (added) EXP100 ESM firmware firm version 953x or earlier or a control or the second sec irmware rersion 953x or earlier (but different R1 rersion than he existing EXP100s) In this case, you have added an EXP100 with R1 ESM firmware version 953x or earlier to an EXP100 drive loop that already contains EXP100s with a different level of R1 ESM firmware version 953x or earlier.
+ESM firmware version of the existing EXP100s ESM firmware version of the new (added) EXP100s Firmware upgrade procedure for ESMs in the new (added) EXP100 EXP100 R1 ESM firmware version 953x or earlier EXP100 R1 ESM firmware version 953x or earlier (but a different R1 version than the existing EXP100s) In this case, you have added an EXP100 with R1 ESM firmware version 953x or earlier to an EXP100 drive loop that already contains EXP100s with a different level of R1 ESM firmware version 953x or earlier.
 It is recommended that you upgrade both the controller firmware and ESM firmware to the EXP100 R2 version to enable EXP100 failover capability support.
 If you decide not to upgrade the configuration to EXP100 R2, you still must correct the ESM firmware mismatch, as described in the following steps.
-Important: Perform this ESM firmware upgrade during periods when you are not using the FAStT storage server.
+Important: Perform this ESM firmware upgrade during periods when you are not using the DS4000.
 Schedule downtime for the upgrade.
 If you upgrade the ESM firmware with I/Os, drives might be randomly marked as Failed which will cause the RAID arrays to fail.
-1. In the Subsystem Management window, select Advanced Download Environmental (ESM) card firmware.
-When the Download Environmental (ESM) Card Firmware window opens, follow the online help to download the ESM firmware to the EXP enclosure with the new ESM.
+1. In the Subsystem Management window, select Advanced → Download → Environmental (ESM) Card firmware.
+2. When the Download Environmental (ESM) Card Firmware window opens, follow the online help to download the ESM firmware to the EXP enclosure with the new ESM.
 Note: When you specify the file name of the firmware file to download, you might need to select All Files in the Files of type pull-down menu to display the correct file name for the ESM firmware file.
 If you do, then a warning window opens.
 Click OK when the warning window opens to continue.
-When the ESM firmware download completes, verify that the ESM firmware mismatch error in the Subsystem Management window has been corrected.
+3. When the ESM firmware download completes, verify that the ESM firmware mismatch error in the Subsystem Management window has been corrected.

-Table 10.
+Table 13.
 ESM firmware upgrade procedures for new EXP100s (continued)